handiko/Improvement-to-an-existing-strategy/README.md

 ![](./results-after.png)

 ## Conclusions
-The improvement to the existing trading strategy is presented here.
-By observing the "quirks" or the "idiosyncrasies" of each developed trading strategy, one can utilize them to create an additional feature or strategy to improve the performance.
-The results above showed that by adding such a feature, the overall performance of the strategy has been improved significantly.
+This revised trading strategy offers a significant improvement.
+By analyzing the unique characteristics of each strategy, we can leverage these insights to create a new feature that boosts performance.
+The results above demonstrate that this additional feature has significantly enhanced the overall performance of the strategy.

 ---
 MQL5 Codes included in this article: